SchmidtRichard/Authentication-Security/README.md

 ## Usage

 Generate and store keys separately.
 They should probably live in environment variables, but be sure not to lose them.
-You can either use a single secret string of any length; or a pair of base64 strings (a 32-byte encryptionKey and a 64-byte signingKey).
+You can either use a single `secret` string of any length; or a pair of base64 strings (a 32-byte `encryptionKey` and a 64-byte `signingKey`).

 ### Basic

+By default, all fields are encrypted except for `_id`, `__v`, and fields with indexes

 ```js
 var mongoose = require('mongoose');